JetBrains/Qodana/topics/teamcity.md

    ```

 ### Verify inspection results

+<link-summary>Now that you have configured and run the build, you can observe inspection results in the TeamCity UI.</link-summary>

 Now that you have configured and run the build, you can observe inspection results in the TeamCity UI.